Confined Space Hazards

 All confined spaces at Virginia Tech are assumed to be permit-required unless evaluated prior to entry and determined to be non-permit required spaces.
 The presence of any of the hazards listed below deems the confined space a permit-required confined space and actions must be taken to eliminate or isolate the hazard before entering in order to declassify it.
 If a hazard cannot be eliminated or isolated, the space is considered "permit-required" and Environmental Health & Safety should be contacted for review and recommendations.

 Hazardous atmospheres are the leading cause of deaths in confined spaces.
 This condition is difficult to detect without proper air monitoring equipment.
 The lack of natural ventilation, the presence of stored materials (such as chemicals), or the work process to be performed in a confined space can result in one or more of the following hazardous atmospheres.
+Asphyxiation can occur when a substance, such as carbon dioxide, interferes with the oxygenation of tissue.
+Suffocation can occur when the air supply to the body is blocked from entering the body.
+Unfortunately, the results can be the same - death.
 If the condition exists or has the potential to exist, it must be eliminated or isolated prior to entry.

 - Flammable gas, vapor, or mist in excess of 10 percent of its lower flammable limit (LFL/LEL).
 Sources of flammable gases may come from leaking acetylene hoses, methane gas, chemicals or other products used in the space.
 If the LEL shows a percentage less than 10 percent, but greater than 1 percent or 2 percent, it would be prudent to investigate possible sources prior to entry and take necessary precautions since conditions can change suddenly.